-The overarching work of the Child and Family Health team focuses on state policy innovations in child health delivery systems, public insurance financing and access to care for children with special health care needs, children’s mental health, and related topics.
-Ideal candidates will possess a keen interest and background in health policy, particularly those policy areas that relate to the CFH team’s focus.
-We are looking for a candidate with strong policy research, analytic and writing skills, who is able to work both independently and in a team-based environment.
+This Child and Family Health RA will work on projects that analyze state policy innovations in child health service delivery systems, public insurance financing, and access to care for maternal and child health populations.
+Ideal candidates will possess a keen interest and background in health policy and strong policy research, analytic and writing skills, and an ability to work both independently and in a team-based environment.
+The successful candidate is not deterred by multiple deadlines with quick turnaround times.

-This position is based in our Washington, DC office and are not suitable for remote employment.
+Please note that NASHP is currently operating in a “work from home” environment.
+Eventually, this position will be located in either our Portland, Maine office or our Washington, DC office.
 We are especially interested in candidates who seek to establish a long-term career at NASHP.

 Specific responsibilities include: